TSamCode/Maze/README.md

 Two version of this maze have been created:
 - The 1st version is the simpler.
 Here the agent is simply looking to reach the end of the maze without falling off the cliff
 - The 2nd iteration of the maze is extended to allow for the agent to try and collect a coin for which it earns a reward.
 The coin is denoted by a green square

+Extensions still to be considered will be to expand the maze to include multiple coins, traps to avoid, and to implement an adaptive epsilon-greedy search method that reduces the levels of exploration over time.